MicrosoftDocs/office-developer-exchange-docs/docs/management/how-to-get-a-list-of-mail-users-by-using-the-exchange-management-shell.md

 This method requires the following parameters:

--  **thumbprint**&ndash;A string that contains the thumbprint of the certificate that is used to authenticate the application.
+-  **thumbprint** &ndash; A string that contains the thumbprint of the certificate that is used to authenticate the application.

--  **certConnectionUri**&ndash;A string that contains the URI of the server that will authenticate the certificate.
+-  **certConnectionUri** &ndash; A string that contains the URI of the server that will authenticate the certificate.
 The URI will be one of those listed in the following table.

     **Table 1. certConnectionUri URIs**